Carreau/phd-dissertation/parts/part3.rst

 .. figure:: /figs/cloud-repelling.png
     :width: 100%

-    Chronophotography representing the displacement a trapped
-    actin bead in a solution with probe bead.
+    Chronophotography representing the displacement a trapped actin bead in a solution with probe bead.
 During this experiment, the actin bead is kept static in the optical trap (marked b the cross) while the stage is moved.
-Up until frame 70, the stage is moved down in the Y direction (South), then up again.
-The 11 first pictures show an average of the frame indicated as suptitle of each.
-Pictures 12 show a maximum projection of the all movie.
     Scale bar is 5 micrometers.
 Total movie duration is 21 seconds.